xinkjs/xink/README.md

 To define validators, export a `validators` object from your route file.
 The first level of object properties define what HTTP handler the validation should apply to; this can include the `fallback` handler.
 Below that, you can define a function for `form`, `json`, `params`, and/or `query` validation.

 Below, we are using a parse function from the Zod validation library, but you could also define a normal function for `json`, with your own validation logic, then return the validated data as an object.
-In the Zod example above, any data which does not match your schema is not passed to `event.valid`.
+In the Zod example below, any data which does not match your schema is not passed to `event.valid`.

 ```js
 /* src/routes/route.js */